CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Discussion

-Towards more personalized emotion management solutions, such as just-in-time adaptive interventions \cite{wu2024mindshift} and embodied conversational chatbot \cite{chiu2024computational}, the next step might be longer-term context studies to understand how LLM systems adapt to changing emotional patterns and life circumstances of cancer survivors.
-Future work should explore mechanisms for continuous learning and adaptation of the model to individual users over extended periods, particularly in handling evolving emotional needs during different phases of survivorship.

-We envision this study as a feasibility test toward building LLM-empowered workflows/agents that incorporate memory of individual users' context trajectories, sensor- and diary-based context understanding, retrieval-augmented external knowledge integration, and theory-informed workflow automation, leveraging LLM systems' neural-symbolic and task execution potential \cite{xiong2024converging,stade2024large}.
+Towards more personalized emotion management solutions, such as JITAIs \cite{wu2024mindshift} and embodied conversational chatbot \cite{chiu2024computational}, the next step might be longer-term context studies to understand how LLM systems adapt to changing emotional patterns and life circumstances of cancer survivors.
+Future work should explore mechanisms for continuous learning and adaptation of the model to individual users over extended periods, particularly in handling evolving emotional needs and identifying shifting patterns in intervention opportunities during different phases of survivorship.
+We envision this study as a feasibility test toward building LLM-empowered agentic workflows that incorporate memory of individual users' context trajectories, sensor- and diary-based context understanding, retrieval-augmented external knowledge integration, and theory-informed workflow automation, leveraging LLM systems' neural-symbolic and task execution potential \cite{xiong2024converging,stade2024large}.
 This could ultimately lead to more personalized and context-aware emotional management solutions for cancer survivors and potentially broader populations.